 Gansevoort refused to surrender, even when American reinforcements failed to arrive.
 Gansevoort told St. Leger that he was “determined to defend [the fort] to the last extremity, against all enemies whatsoever, without any concern for the consequences of doing [my] duty”!

 The British spent two weeks firing at the fort.
 They diverted the local water supply so as to deprive Gansevoort’s men of water.
 And they began digging trenches that enabled them to move closer and closer to Fort Schuyler.
-But they had another problem on their hands: Their Indian allies were becoming restless.
-Thanks to a trick implemented by Benedict Arnold, those Indians were also worried that a large force of American reinforcements was coming.
+But they had another problem on their hands: The Indian tribes that had sided with them were becoming restless.
+Thanks to a trick implemented by Benedict Arnold, those tribes were also worried that a large force of American reinforcements was coming.
 They decided to cut their losses and leave.
 Unsurprisingly, the British siege crumbled.

 “Gansevoort has proved,” John Adams would remark, “that it is possible to hold a Post.”
 The Continental Congress, too, formally thanked Gansevoort and his men “for the bravery and perseverance which they have so conspicuously manifested in the defence of Fort Schuyler.”